abhishekanand-02/Loan_Approval_Predictor/README.md

 - Loan_Status – Target Variable (Y/N) (Loan Approved or Not)

-## 🛠️ ML Tools & Technologies Used:
+## 🛠️ ML Tools & Technologies Used for This Project:

 ### 🐳 Docker
 - **Used to create containers and push them to DockerHub.** Docker allows you to package your application and its dependencies into a container, ensuring consistency across different environments.